 Restoring Brown trout numbers is crucial for maintaining biodiversity in the region.
 These small trout do not spend their entire lives in small streams, they only come here to breed.
 They spend the rest of the year further downstream where there is more available food and where they act as a food source for larger fish like salmon as well as birds and otters.

-The EKOenergy Environmental Fund supports river restoration work internationally.
-We ask consumers who source their electricity from hydropower programs to contribute 0.10 € per megawatt hour to the Environmental Fund in order to allow this important work to take place.
+EKOenergy’s Environmental Fund supports river restoration work internationally.
+We ask consumers who source their electricity from hydropower programs to contribute 0.10 € per megawatt-hour to the Environmental Fund in order to allow this important work to take place.

 Unfortunately, there are still too many hydropower plants which operate with little care for sustainability issues, such as maintaining minimum water levels in rivers.
 The Environmental Fund, and those that choose to fund it, make crucial river reconstruction work possible.